 - Pros.
-Not many.
 If your child achieves the cut score, they may be offered a seat at a Gifted and Talented program.
 Our school does not offer a Gifted and Talented program.

 - Cons.
 Your child is pulled out of class for several hours of one on one or small group testing.
 This results in distractions to the classroom and missed instruction for your child.
 Additionally, we receive limited funding for the costs of testing.
 The money we receive does not cover the full cost.
 The school must absorb the additional costs that could be better spent on programs and resources for our school.
 If you have no intention of sending your child to a G & T school or program, we strongly encourage you to not register your child for testing.

 What is the difference between a Community School District G&T program and a City-wide G&T program?

 - The cut scores for admission to the different programs change from year to year.
 This year the cut off score for a Community School G&T program is in the 90% + range and for City-wide programs in the 97%+.

 - City-wide programs are more selective and include NEST+M, Anderson, and Brooklyn School of Inquiry.
 These schools are only for children who test in the 97%+.
 These schools are completely comprised of children that have tested in the G&T percentile of 97%+ range only.

 - Community School Programs are sponsored by zoned community schools (for example, PS33, PS11, PS130, Lower Lab – there are many) who offer G&T classes on each grade level in addition to general education classes from their neighboring zone children.
 So children in the G&T program go to school with children who don’t “test” in and they most likely will interact together at recess, specials classes and school community functions.

 What factors should I consider when making a decision about my child’s school?